Can courses designated as a Pass still count towards the major?

 What is 'Special Topics' and how do I go about signing up for one?

 'Special Topics' can take a number of forms.
-Sometimes they involve a close reading of a literature not covered in one of the department's listed courses.
+Sometimes they involve a close reading of literature not covered in one of the department's listed courses.
 At the end of the semester, the student typically writes an in-depth analysis of the research they have read.
 More commonly, 'Special Topics' involves a research project, smaller in scope than what might constitute a thesis project.
 Over the course of the semester, the student would read about a particular topic, design an experiment related to that topic, collect and analyze the data, and prepare a written report of the project.
 'Special Topics' courses require the approval of a faculty member.
 If you are interested, contact the faculty member whose interests are best suited to your project.

 Because spaces in Psyc 100 are limited, students who scored a 4 or 5 on the Psychology Advanced Placement Exam and students who scored 5 or better on the Psychology International Baccalaureate exam MAY NOT enroll in Psyc 100.
 Students meeting these criteria still must complete the requisite number of courses for the major (currently 9), but Psyc 100 cannot be one of those courses.
 Transfer students who completed an introductory psychology course at another college or university may count that course toward the major, but cannot enroll in Psyc 100 at Amherst.
-Please speak with the Chair if you have any further questions.
+Please speak with the Chair, Professor Sanderson, if you have any further questions.

 Students may not place out of any other courses required for the major.